 |

 After completing the Amarkantak sightseeing, tourists have many options to visit.
-Here they may visit to Kanha national park, Bandhavgarh national park, Jabalpur, Bhedaghat, Chitrakoot, Raipur etc. Amarkantak lies in meeting point of Vindhya and Satpura mountain ranges of Central India.
+Here they may visit to Kanha national park, Bandhavgarh national park, Jabalpur, Bhedaghat, Chitrakoot, Raipur etc. This destination lies at the meeting point of Vindhya and Satpura mountain ranges of Central India.
 All major national parks of Central India are spread over these mountain ranges like Kanha national park, Bandhavgarh, Panna Tiger Reserve, Pench national park etc. These destinations can be covered along with Amarkantak tour.
 While driving from Jabalpur to Amarkantak, we will pass through two unknown but unique tourist attractions i.e. Patangarh and Karopani Deer Park also called Karopani Blackbuck Conservation Area.
 Both are close to Dindori town.
-Here Patangarh is a small village to witness famous Gond painting art which is unique and much appreciated by tourists.
+Here Patangarh is a small village to witness famous Gond painting art, bamboo art which is unique and much appreciated by tourists.
 In all the popular national park of Central India, we will find these pictures in resorts, art-galleries, shops etc. Here every house is house of a painter and Gond Art is their main source of livelihood.
 Thus art and culture lovers can visit Patangarh village.
 Similarly, if you are wildlife lover then, just close to Dindori town, we can visit to Karopani Deer Part in which we can find freely roaming Black bucks and other deer species.
 Here they are free to roam and local people strives to ensure their protection, just like what we experience in Bisnoi villages of Rajasthan.
 Here villagers have left their fields open for them to roam and feed thus we can experience nice sighting of Black bucks in Karopani park.